joshbegley/nyt-latest/previous.md

 `Growing outrage over crime and political scandals eroded support for President Dina Boluarte, the country’s most unpopular leader in recent history.`\
 https://nytimes.com/2025/10/10/world/americas/peru-ousts-president-amid-crime-surge.html

-**An 'instant classic' game, an unbelievable finish, and a trip to the NLCS for the Dodgers**\
+**An 'instant classic' game, an unbelievable finish and a trip to the NLCS for the Dodgers**\
 `Andy Pages hit the ball and wound up as stunned as anyone: “I saw that he threw home, and I just thought, 'No, he threw the game away.'"`\
 https://nytimes.com/athletic/6705565/2025/10/10/dodgers-phillies-nlds-game-4-orion-kerkering/